Tadukoo/TadukooBukkitExperiments/README.md

 There are so many that I'm not going to list them all yet since this plugin is in such an early stage, but below are a few:

 (NOTE: All version numbers and/or features listed below are tentative and could change.)
-* Alpha 0.2.X

 * Alpha 0.3
     * Set-up more teleportation stuff.
 	* Improve current teleportation stuff.
+	* Improve everything.
+	* Fix config.yml setting commands to true or false.
 * Alpha 0.4
-    * Set-up an economy system.
+    * Set-up an (optional) economy system.
+* Alpha 0.5
+    * Set-up /msg and such.
 * Alpha ?
     * Make configurable aliases for commands.
+(Possibly using an Enum)
 	* /thelp updated to have all commands.
 	* Maybe some commands will have special options?
 (Instead of just true and false)